 Color Rendering Index (CRI)

 The color rendering index is a numerical rating of the ability of a light source to reveal the colors of various objects accurately in comparison to daylight conditions.
-LED lighting solutions with a high CRI are desirable in color-critical applications like retail stores, healthcare facilities, and auto dealerships.
+LED lighting solutions with a high CRI are desirable in color-critical applications like retail stores, healthcare facilities, and car dealership lighting design.

 Backlight, Uplight, and Glare (BUG) Ratings